Charles W. Chesnutt: Writing

 The House Behind the Cedars (1900) was Chesnutt's first novel, his attempt to improve on what he believed were inadequate depictions of the complexity of race and the South's social relations.
 He wanted to express a more realistic portrait of his region and community drawn from personal experience.
 He was also concerned with the silence around issues of miscegenation and passing, and hoped to provoke political discussion by his novel.
 The issues are expressed chiefly through the trials of Rena Walden, a young, fair, mixed-race woman who joins her brother in another town, where he is already passing for white and established as a lawyer.
 She and a white upper-class friend of his fall in love and become engaged.
 When her fiancée learns of her black ancestry, he breaks their engagement, but tries to get her to agree to be his mistress.
 She leaves to teach in a black school, but is assaulted there by a lower-class mulatto.
 She tries to return to her mother but dies on the way, although helped by a longtime black friend.

-The Marrow of Tradition (1901), set fictionally against events like the Wilmington Race Riot, marked a turning point for Chesnutt.
+The Marrow of Tradition (1901), set fictionally against events like the Wilmington massacre, marked a turning point for Chesnutt.
 He combined leading characters who were prominent whites in town, together with a black doctor who had returned from the North, exploring the difficulties for the latter in a small, prejudiced Southern town.
 Among the characters were half-sisters, one white and one black, daughters of the same white father, who encounter each other during these events.
-With this and other early 20th-century works, Chesnutt began to address political issues more directly and confronted sensitive topics such as racial "passing", lynching, and miscegenation, which made many readers uncomfortable.
+With this and other early 20th-century works, Chesnutt began to address political issues more directly and confronted sensitive topics such as "passing", lynching, and miscegenation, which made many readers uncomfortable.